-The TPS2552/53 and TPS2552-1/53-1 have self-protection features using two independent thermal sensing circuits that monitor the operating temperature of the power switch and disable operation if the temperature exceeds recommended operating conditions.
-The TPS2552/53 device operates in constant-current mode during an overcurrent conditions, which increases the voltage drop across power-switch.
+The TPS2553-Q1 has a self-protection feature using two independent thermal sensing circuits that monitor the operating temperature of the power switch.
+It disables the operation if the temperature exceeds recommended operating conditions.
+The TPS2553-Q1 device operates in constant-current mode during an overcurrent condition, which increases the voltage drop across the power-switch.
 The power dissipation in the package is proportional to the voltage drop across the power switch, which increases the junction temperature during an overcurrent condition.
-The first thermal sensor turns off the power switch when the die temperature exceeds 135°C (min) and the part is in current limit.
+The first thermal sensor turns off the power switch when the die temperature exceeds 135°C (min) and the part is in current-limit.
 Hysteresis is built into the thermal sensor, and the switch turns on after the device has cooled approximately 10 °C.

-The TPS2552/53 and TPS2552-1/53-1 also have a second ambient thermal sensor.
-The ambient thermal sensor turns off the power-switch when the die temperature exceeds 155°C (min) regardless of whether the power switch is in current limit and will turn on the power switch after the device has cooled approximately 10 °C. Both the TPS2552/53 and TPS2552-1/53-1 families continue to cycle off and on until the fault is removed.
+The TPS2553-Q1 also has a second ambient thermal sensor.
+The ambient thermal sensor turns off the power-switch when the die temperature exceeds 155°C (min) regardless of whether the power switch is in current-limit and will turn on the power switch after the device has cooled approximately 10 °C. The TPS2553-Q1 continues to cycle off and on until the fault is removed.